 There are strong protections in place to ensure that care is affordable for everyone.
 The government regulates the maximum costs a person may have to pay.
 A person will not be denied the care they need because they cannot afford to pay.

 A basic daily fee is used to contribute towards the day-to-day living costs such as meals, cleaning, laundry, heating and cooling.
 Everyone entering an aged-care home can be asked to pay this fee.

 From 20 March 2014 to 19 September 2014, the maximum basic daily fee for new residents (including respite residents) is up to $46.50 per day.
 This rate increases on 20 March and 20 September each year in line with changes to the Age Pension.

-For new residents, the maximum basic daily fee is 85% of the single person rate of the basic Age Pension.
+For new residents, the maximum basic daily fee is 85 per cent of the single person rate of the basic Age Pension.
 Further information on the Age Pension and a full list of current rates is available on the Department of Human Services website.